-SFR Security Functions FMT_MSA.3(DAC) Default values for the access control are defined in the UACC attribute in the resource profiles as explained in section 8.4.2.1 in the subsection titled "DAC for MVS resources".
-Defaults for z/OS UNIX objects are described in the subsection titled "DAC for UNIX objects" and LDAP LDBM objects are discussed in the subsection titled "DAC for LDAP LDBM objects".
-FMT_MSA.3(NI) In section 8.4.6.1 the configuration files for the Communications Server are described.
-FMT_MSA.4 The inheritance of MVS object attributes from the corresponding RACF profile is described in section 8.4.2.1 in the subsection titled "DAC for MVS resources".
-The inheritance mechanism for LDAP LDBM objects is described in he subsection titled "DAC for LDAP LDBM objects".
-FMT_MTD.1(AE) Management of audited events is explained in section 8.4.3.1 and in the section on the AUDITOR role (section 8.4.5.1, subsection titled "RACF roles", paragraph titled "AUDITOR and group-AUDITOR").
-FMT_MTD.1(AS) FMT_MTD.1(AT) FMT_MTD.1(AF) Audit trail management is explained in section 8.4.3.2.
-Halting the system in case of audit trail exhaustion is described in the same section as is the threshold to warn about audit trail exhaustion is implemented by the process of switching audit data sets and dumping them to external storage.
-The management of Log Streams is described in the subsection titled "Using a System Log Stream for SMF" and in section 8.4.6.3.
-FMT_MTD.1(CM) Certificate and key management in RACF is described in section 8.4.5.7.
-FMT_MTD.1(NI) Configuration and management of IPSec configuration data via the command line is explained in section 8.4.9.4.
-FMT_MTD.1(IAF) FMT_MTD.1(IAT) The management of the system-wide attribute REVOKE for the number of failed consecutive authentication attempts is explained in section 8.4.1.1 and.
-The effect of a user ID being revoked is described in the description of the user profile (REVOKE attribute) in section 8.4.5.1.
+SFR Security Functions (Labeled Security Mode only) SECLABEL attribute in the resource profiles as explained in section "Resource Management" (and subsections) in the description of the resource profiles and in section "z/OS UNIX file system objects" and "z/OS UNIX IPC objects" for z/OS UNIX objects.
+FMT_MSA.4(PSO) The inheritance of MVS object attributes from the corresponding RACF profile is described in section "Discretionary Access Control".
+The inheritance mechanism for LDAP LDBM objects is described in "DAC for LDAP LDBM objects".
+FMT_MTD.1(AE) Management of audited events is explained in section "Audit configuration and management" and in the section on the AUDITOR role ("AUDITOR and groupAUDITOR" subsection in the section on "RACF roles").
+FMT_MTD.1(AF) FMT_MTD.1(AS) FMT_MTD.1(AT) Audit trail management is explained in section "Audit configuration and management".
+Halting the system in case of audit trail exhaustion is described in "Using MVS data sets for SMF".
+The threshold to warn about audit trail exhaustion is implemented by the process of switching audit data sets and dumping them to external storage, as described in "Using MVS data sets for SMF".
+The management of Log Streams is described in section "Security Management for System Logger Log Streams".
+FMT_MTD.1(NI) Configuration and management of IPSec configuration data via the command line is explained in section "Communications Server ipsec Command Interface".
+FMT_MTD.1(NI2) Configuration and management of additional IPSec configuration data via network interfaces is explained in section "Communications Server Network Management Interface".
+FMT_MTD.1(IAF) FMT_MTD.1(IAT) The system-wide attribute REVOKE for the number of failed consecutive authentication attempts is explained in "Password Quality" and "Password Phrase Quality".
+The effect of a user ID being revoked is described in subsection REVOKE of "RACF Attributes".
+The management authorities to resume revoked users and/or to reset their passwords is described in section "Definition of users and groups".